MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-location-organization.md

    - To change the emergency location that's already assigned to the user, click **X** to remove the existing location, and then search for and select the location you want to assign.

 1. Depending on whether you want to send an email to the user with their phone number information, turn off or turn on **Email user with telephone number information**.
-By default, this is on.
+By default, this setting is **On**.

 1. Click **Apply**.